spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 The monitoring stack you will deploy uses the open-source tool, [Prometheus](https://prometheus.io/docs/introduction/overview/), to support your environment's monitoring requirements.
 The monitoring stack is a centralized server or aggregation spot to which all other clusters will forward metrics.
 The monitoring stack is a dedicated Kubernetes cluster for monitoring and metrics aggregation in your Palette environment.

 The monitoring stack uses a server-client architecture.
 The monitoring stack uses the [Prometheus Operator](/integrations/prometheus-operator) pack to deploy all the dependencies the Prometheus server requires.
-The server will expose an API endpoint for all other clients to forward metrics.
+The server exposes an API endpoint for all other clients to forward metrics.
 The clients are Kubernetes clusters with the [Prometheus Agent](/integrations/prometheus-agent) pack installed and configured.

 Use the following steps to deploy a monitoring stack, and learn how to configure a host cluster to forward metrics to the monitoring stack.